sandeepmangalath/icp-backup/docs/backup_restore_using_ark_and_restic.md

 This proves:
 1. The underlying framework including kubernetes is exactly the same in ICP and IKS as the open sourced kubernetes project; supporting portability across public, private and multi-cloud environments.
 2. Ark and Restic is storage agnostic.
+********************

+## Usage Guidance

+This article does not attempt to compare Velero with other traditional backup and recovery tools; but rather guides the reader on its applicability in next gen architectures based on containers and kubernetes.

+While GitOps as a methodology triggering operational tasts including backup and restore are gaining popularity with Site Reliability Engineering (SRE) team; Velero caters to the Traditional IT Operations team in providing snapshot based full and incremental backups in a Cloud native container architecture built using native Kubernetes APIs.

+Furthur one important thing to note is that GitOps can only restore Kubernetes objects so that means any persistent data required for an application to correctly function must be restored for stateful applications, such as databases, to be back in service.

+###Multi-architecture Container Image Support
+Velero also provides [multi-arch container images support](https://velero.io/blog/velero-1.3-voyage-continues/) by using Docker manifest lists which adds Linux on Power systems support.

+###Physical vs. Logical Backups

+Apart from Physical backups; logical backups are an important topic to address here as it save time on operational backup tasks, especially in the case of databases to provide a point-in-time application consistent backup.
+These are triggered on a per workload basis and only extracts the data from the data files into dump files.

+Velero supports application consistent backups via the construct of [hooks](https://velero.io/docs/v1.3.2/hooks/).
+When performing a backup, a user can specify one or more commands to execute in a container in a pod when that pod is being backed up.
+The commands can be configured to run before any custom action processing ("pre" hooks), or after all custom actions have been completed and any additional items specified by custom action have been backed up ("post" hooks).

+Thus the guidance to use Velero when traditional IT teams prefer to back up their containerized applications orchestrated by kubernetes using cloud native  backup and recovery tools based on next gen architectures.

 ### Solution Overview